eki/bundler-source-aws-s3/README.md

 them with Rubygems.
 Follow the [guide for using s3 as a gem source](https://guides.rubygems.org/using-s3-source/).

+For this plugin to work the aws cli should be able to fetch your gems.
+The plugin will run a command like `aws s3 sync s3://your-source <local path>` and you may want to verify that you have aws cli setup correctly (permissions, etc) to be able to run that command.

 ### Add aws-s3 source to your Gemfile

 In your Gemfile, add a source like this: